schuler-robotics/detectword_pico/README.md

 <br />
 <br />

-The use of spectrograms turns word detection into an image classification problem, often solved with machine learning (ML) techniques like convolutional neural networks (ConvNet) (ref-convnet).
-ConvNets are incredibly good at classifying images.
-A wake word detection project on the Pico using machine learning techniques is listed in the references (@ref-ml-pico).
+The use of spectrograms turns word detection into an image classification problem, often solved with machine learning (ML) techniques like convolutional neural networks (CNN) (5).
+CNNs are incredibly good at classifying images.
+A wake word detection project on the Pico using machine learning techniques is listed in the references (6).

 The drawbacks of ML solutions include complexity, processing requirements for training operation, and training data requirements.
 ML models are trained on machines significantly more powerful than the Pico, and transferred to the target hardware.